csula-students/beautiful-data-project-dream/announcements.md

 Ultimately it's up to you.
 However, picking any of these three will receive extra scrutiny because someone is doing it, sports analytic is hard (borderline gambling), and stock prediction is a pipe dream.

+#### 4 April 2016

+- Video Lecture on [Orders of Knowledge](https://youtu.be/fEVZG5nYzqM) has been posted.
+Please review this video for the first quiz and the first homework assignment.
+- [Homework 1](notes/homeworks/homework1.md) has been posted.
+Note that there are a few updates coming.